 What we found the most beautiful in Switzerland is its magical mountains, the Swiss Alps.
 We are passionate hikers anyway, so if we can choose mountains, we will. 🙂 And Basel has no mountains.
-It’s located on that part of Switzerland which is almost plane (okay, there’s some hills to be fair).
+It’s located on that part of Switzerland which is almost plane (okay, there are some hills, to be fair).
 But since it was not far from Zürich and Lucerne, our other two destinations on the trip, we planned to spend a day in Basel, too.

 And we did it right!
 Basel has an amazing Old Town (Altstadt) and its City Hall (Rathaus) became our favorite piece of architecture in the country.
 I mean, just look at it: is it how you normally imagine a city hall?